The main characters of my books are psychics. One character, Lizzie Chandler, is a psychic matchmaker. The other, Mikala Davenport, sees dead people.

 There was one older Native American gentleman doing psychic readings at a flea market.
 I immediately thought of those wise old Indians in the movies.
 Not being racist there, but we all know Hollywood plays up that stereotype.

 I’m guessing the guy at the flea market was counting on poor suckers believing that Hollywood nonsense.
-I’m embarrassed to admit I was one of those suckers who forked over ten bucks, or however much he charged me that day.
+I’m embarrassed to admit that I was one of those suckers and forked over twenty of my hard-earned bucks to the guy.

-He started the psychic reading by telling me I’d live to be 45 or 50 years old.
+He started the reading by telling me I’d live to be 40 or 45 years old.
 As you can probably imagine, things went downhill from there!
-That’s been ____ years ago, and I still can’t shake that stupid prediction.
-I’m not going to admit my age, but let’s just say that if the guy was right, the Grim Reaper may be knocking on my door any day now.
+That was a number of years ago, and I still can’t shake that stupid prediction.
+I’m not going to admit my age, but let’s just say that if the guy was right, the Grim Reaper might be knocking on my door any day now.

-Every time that psychic made a statement, she paused and asked if it was right.
-When I told her no, she said, “Yes, it is.”
+The woman would say something, and then ask if she was right.
+When I said she wasn’t, she’d say, “Yes, it is.”
 It was quite entertaining, but probably not in the way that woman meant for it to be.

-I saw a sign in one yard for “physic” readings.
+I saw a sign in one yard for “physic readings.”
 I was smart enough not to stop there.
-If the person couldn’t see that the sign was wrong, then he or she certainly couldn’t see into my future.
+If the person couldn’t see that the sign was spelled wrong, then she certainly couldn’t see into my future.